 A short distance from the St. Martin’s Church is the Maison Pfister which was built in 1537 and is an example of the German Renaissance influence in France.
 Considering that at several points Colmar had been under the control of either Germany or France, there is a lot of architectural influence from both countries in this town!

 The most enjoyable and most beautiful part of the entire trip was in and around “Little Venice” which connects Colmar with small canals.
-This was by far the most picturesque part of town and should NOT be missed!!
+This was by far the most picturesque part of town and should NOT be missed as it is the epitome of the most beautiful canal cities in Europe!!
 There were many cafés and restaurants to sit down and enjoy the views while watching people flow by on one of the canal boats.
 We sat down at a café and enjoyed a Colmar beer under the shade right along the canal.

-We got very lucky with the weather because two minutes after we got off our boat tour it started to rain on us.
-So we headed in the direction of the French covered market called Marché couvert.
-But first we stopped at a very beautiful part of town with colorful buildings.
+Next up was the a row of pastel colored half-timbered houses that seemingly felt like they were plucked straight out of a Disney fairy tale book.
 There was a time when they colored their houses either red or blue to signify the difference of religion: Protestant or Catholic.
 Then it no longer mattered so everyone painted their house a different color.

 Along our canal boat tour we also rode past the Marché couvert de Colmar (Covered Market) which is open every day.
 After floating past it we decided to walk back and have a look inside.
 In the past, merchants used to bring their goods to the market via the canals, but in modern days, this is no longer necessary.
 We found all sorts of French cheeses, wines, salami, meats, pastries and more inside.
 What else would you expect from a French market!?